John Ganzoni, 2nd Baron Belstead: Political career

 Belstead showed little interest in politics at first, and waited six years after succeeding to the peerage on his father's death in 1958 before making his maiden speech.
 In 1970, Edward Heath appointed him to become Parliamentary Under-Secretary to Margaret Thatcher at the Department of Education and Science; he was moved in the same rank to the Northern Ireland Office three years later.

 When Margaret Thatcher led the Tories back to power in 1979, she sent him to the Home Office.
 He was then made Minister at the Foreign Office when Lord Carrington and his team resigned after the Falklands invasion.
-In 1980, he was interviewed by the BBC's Panorama current affairs program about Britain's preparations for a nuclear attack.
+In 1980, he was interviewed by the BBC's Panorama current affairs programme about Britain's preparations for a nuclear attack.

 He next moved to the Ministry of Fisheries and Food, and went back to the Education Department again before becoming Deputy Leader to William Whitelaw as Leader of the House of Lords.
 He succeeded Whitelaw in that post in 1988, taking the sinecure post of Lord Privy Seal at the same time.

-After losing his Cabinet seat, which he had gained when he became Lord Privy Seal, in 1990 he became Paymaster-General and Northern Ireland Minister under John Major, retiring from the Government to become Chairman of the Parole Board in 1992.
+After losing his Cabinet seat, which he had gained when he became Lord Privy Seal, in 1990 he became Paymaster General and Northern Ireland Minister under John Major, retiring from the Government to become Chairman of the Parole Board in 1992.

 In the 1983 New Year Honours, he was sworn of the Privy Council.
 After the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, he was created a life peer (an honour given to all former Leaders of the House of Lords) as Baron Ganzoni, of Ipswich in the County of Suffolk on 17 November 1999.
 He also gave his name to the new "Belstead Centre" at Woodbridge School.